 Sarcosuchus – bite force stronger than T. rex?

-Dr. Greg M. Erickson from the Florida State University has estimated the prehistoric crocodiles’ bite force based on the present-day animals data.
+Dr. Greg M. Erickson from Florida State University has estimated the prehistoric crocodiles’ bite force based on the present-day animal data.
 His estimates claim that the Sarcosuchus bite force could reach 80 kN, which is equivalent to about 8 tons of force, while the Deinosuchus could reach 10.5 tons/cm2 (23 100 lbs)!
 According to his research, the saltwater crocodile has a larger bite force (1.68 tons/cm2) than the commonly favored American alligator (964 kg).